Charge your knowledge about the Phase batteries to 100%!

 Today, we’re exploring a highly requested topic about the battery of Phase Remotes!
 And who can answer it better than the man behind the wheel itself–our Head of Engineering, Jean-Baptiste Fabre (JB).

-Discover the unexpected facts about the way Phase battery was chosen, tested, and created, the interesting technology behind it, and best practices taking care of Phase.
+Discover the unexpected facts about the way Phase battery was chosen, tested, and created, the interesting technology behind it, and the best practices for taking care of Phase.
 Let’s go!

 Jean-Baptiste Fabre, Head of Hardware Engineering

 “Our goal was always to use the best components available in the market.“

 What battery is used for Phase Remotes?

 Jean-Baptiste: The Phase Remotes have a built-in Lithium-ion battery, which is the best choice in the technology industry nowadays.
 They can be found in most electronics, such as smartphones, laptops, and tablets.
 Like all batteries, they work due to a chemical reaction which leads to the particles inside them producing energy.
 Lithium-ion batteries are rechargeable, very reliable, and safe to use in electronic devices.